bcgov/ds-cop-intro-to-r/README.md

 ### Learning Objectives

 - An introduction to R & RStudio
-- Hpw to set up a project using RStudio
+- How to set up a project using RStudio
-- Basic R syntax and an introduction to the tidyverse
+- An introductio to basic R syntax and the tidyverse
 - How to get help in R
 - How to import and export tabular data in common formats
-- How to look at data in R and RStudio
+- How to look at data in R & RStudio
 - How to manipulate a data frame
 - How to make and save plots
 - How to get help using reproducible example